Harees: History

-Harees is also the origin of haleem.
+Harees is also the origin of haleem, and cholent.

 Preparation

 The wheat is soaked overnight, then simmered in water along with meat and butter or sheep tail fat.
 Any remaining liquid is strained and the mixture is beaten and seasoned.
 Harees may be garnished with cinnamon, sugar, and clarified butter.

 Variants and traditions

 There is a different traditional way of preparing Harees in each of the Arab countries in the Arabian Peninsula area, and among the tribes of these countries.
-But there is a difference very simple that is optional in some countries.
-For example, in Saudi Arabia, cardamom pods (Hill or Cardamom) are added.
-Also it is decorated with parsley.
+Some variations include the use of cardamom pods in Saudi Arabia, or a garnish with parsley.
+Before the Armenian genocide where Armenians were spread through a larger area they also had different variations of Harisa.
+The wheat used in Armenian harissa is typically shelled (pelted) wheat, though in Adana, harissa was made with կորկոտ (korkot; ground, par-boiled shelled wheat).
+Harissa can be made with lamb, beef, or chicken.

 Harees was only made by the wealthy during Ramadan and Eid, for the duration of a three- to seven-day wedding.
 It was, however, customary for the Harees dishes to be shared with poorer neighbours on such occasions.

 It is similar to kashkeg, a kind of homogeneous porridge made of previously stewed and boned chicken or lamb and coarsely ground soaked wheat (typically shelled wheat).